 Engaging student science doesn't always require specialty materials.
 These 10 hands-on STEM projects all use balloons!

 Balloons can be used in a wide range of student hands-on science projects.
 From powering a car or propelling a hovercraft to enabling exploration of rocket science, kids can experiment with physics, aerodynamics, and more using ordinary balloons.

-The following Science Buddies projects and activities use balloons:
+These 10 Science Buddies projects, activities, and Lesson Plans use balloons:

 - An Uplifting Project—The Buoyancy of Balloons: experiment to find out how quickly balloons lose their lift over time.